Descartes's theorem: Higher dimensions

 with the case $k_i=0$ corresponding to a flat hyperplane, generalizing the 2-dimensional version of the theorem.
 Although there is no 3-dimensional analogue of the complex numbers, the relationship between the positions of the centers can be re-expressed as a matrix equation, which also generalizes to $n$ dimensions.

 In three dimensions, suppose that three mutually tangent spheres are fixed, and a fourth sphere $S_1$ is given, tangent to the three fixed spheres.
-The three-dimensional version of Descartes' theorem can be applied to find a sphere $S_2$ tangent to $S_1$ and the fixed spheres, then applied again to find a new sphere $S_3$ tangent to $S_2$ and the fixed spheres, and so on.
+The three-dimensional version of Descartes's theorem can be applied to find a sphere $S_2$ tangent to $S_1$ and the fixed spheres, then applied again to find a new sphere $S_3$ tangent to $S_2$ and the fixed spheres, and so on.
 The result is a cyclic sequence of six spheres each tangent to its neighbors in the sequence and to the three fixed spheres, a configuration called Soddy's hexlet, after Soddy's discovery and publication of it in the form of another poem in 1936.